School staff play an important role in supporting a student with type 1 diabetes to learn and be active while at school

-Supporting a young person with type 1 diabetes can have a particularly positive impact on their school experience and not only aid learning but also increase their participation in school activities.
-Students with type 1 diabetes should be given the same opportunity as any other student to fully participate at school.
-They just need a little extra support and forward planning.
+Students with type 1 diabetes should be given the same opportunity as any other student to fully participate at school – they just need a little extra support and forward planning.

-Schools also have a legal obligation to ensure a student doesn’t experience discrimination because of their type 1 diabetes.
-It’s also a requirement that schools take the necessary action to support a student to participate in all aspects of school life, in the same way as their peers.
+Schools have a legal obligation to ensure a student doesn’t experience discrimination because of their type 1 diabetes.
+A key aspect of this is ensuring they take the necessary action to support a student to participate in all aspects of school life, in the same way as their peers.

-All school staff should have a basic understanding of type 1 diabetes and designated staff who volunteer to have day-to-day responsibility for a student with type 1 diabetes should access additional training.
-This includes training to know how to identify a low and a high and help with monitoring glucose and administering insulin.
+All school staff should have a basic understanding of type 1 diabetes.
+Some staff will agree with the Principal to take greater responsibilities to support a student with type 1 diabetes on a day-to-day basis.
+These staff members, known as designated staff, should access additional training.
+This may include training to support a student with glucose monitoring and administering insulin.

 Understanding type 1 diabetes